To content

 • Gave journalists and event organizers what they needed

-Note: I haven’t done any new design work on the website since 2015.
+Note: I haven’t done any work on the website since 2015.

 About the band